fanglingsu/vimb/commands.md

   use 'on', 'off' or 'true' and 'false'.
 Colors are given as hexadecimal value like '#f57700'.

+\:se[t] *VAR+=VALUE*
+: Add the *VALUE* to a number option, or apend the *VALUE* to a string option.
+  When the option is a comma separated list, a comma is added, unless the value was empty.

+\:set[t] *VAR^=VALUE*
+: Multiply the *VALUE* to a number option, or prepend the *VALUE* to a string option.
+When the option is a comma separated list, a comma is added, unless the value was empty.

+\:se[t] *VAR-=VALUE*
+: Subtract the *VALUE* from a number option, or remove the *VALUE* from a string option, if it is there.
+When the option is a comma separated list, a comma is deleted, unless the option becomes empty.

 \:se[t] *VAR*?
 : Show the current set value of variable *VAR*.